 Last week I was thinking about a famous singer and remembered something she said that inspired me to think about relationship success.
 At the start of her career she’d realized that, to get ahead in singing, she’d have to improve her voice projection ability.

 So she decided that a good way to do this was to take classes which involved drama and voice projection.
 That’s how her singing and performance career took off.
 She took action to strengthen her weak spots.
+She improved herself first.

 Addressing your weak spots in relationships may sound obvious.
 But it got me thinking, how many people really: